 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Sony E 10-18mm F4 OSS is the longer of the two lenses at 64mm.
 The Samyang 12mm f2.0 with a length of 59mm, is 5mm shorter.
 On the other hand, the Samyang 12mm f2.0 has a larger diameter of 73mm compared to the Sony E 10-18mm F4 OSS's 70mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sony E 10-18mm F4 OSS weighs 225g, which means it is 35g (13%) lighter than the Samyang 12mm f2.0 which has a weight of 260g.

 Lens Mounts

 Both the Sony E 10-18mm F4 OSS and the Samyang 12mm f2.0 has the same Sony E lens mount.
-Some of the latest released cameras that are compatible with the Sony E lenses are Sony FX30, Sony ZV-E10 and Sony A6600.
+Some of the latest released cameras that are compatible with the Sony E lenses are Sony A6700, Sony FX30 and Sony ZV-E10.

 Samyang 12mm f2.0 is also available in Canon EF-M , Fujifilm X, Micro Four Thirds and Samsung NX mounts.